efritz/blog/content/articles/arrow-structured-concurrency.md

 }
 ```

 Lexical blocks controlling concurrency would also be easy to nest.
-The following example creates an *all* block which contains an *an* block for each group of URLs.
+The following example creates an *all* block which contains an *any* block for each group of URLs.
 The result is an array that contains the fastest fetch from each group.

 ```go
 first_from_each_group = all {